 Apple Notes has one font for your text and presets for your titles, headings, subheadings, body and monospace.
 You can’t change them, they are set.
 You can’t even change the colour of your text in Apple Notes, but you can in GoodNotes.

 GoodNotes supports custom fonts, in addition to the many fonts, the app already has.
 Since iPadOS 14 custom fonts haven’t been working in both Notability and GoodNotes.
 GoodNotes fixed that in their latest update.
 You can’t save favourite text templates, in GoodNotes, only three colours on the toolbar.
 But the newly added Text Styling icon indicates our developers are working on adding this feature to the app.
-With your text can:
+With your text, you can:

 - Change colour

 In Apple Notes, you can make your text bold, italic, underline or strikeout.
 You can also create interactive checklists, numbered and unnumbered lists.
 Your completed tasks can move to the bottom of your list as you check them off.
 The app doesn’t strike out your checklist though.
 Striking out completed tasks gives you a sense of accomplishment.
 It’s always a great option to have for interactive checklists.

 Apple Notes has four bullet point types; essential for creating hierarchies in your lists.
 Numbered lists only have one numbering type, not very useful.
 GoodNotes doesn’t support any lists in the app.

 |Text tool||GoodNotes||Apple Notes|

 |Text input options||Keyboard, Scribble||Keyboard, Scribble|